saransh2n/Data-Structures-and-Algorithms/README.md

 # Here in the section Data Structures and Algorithms, I solved basic to intermediate level DSA Questions
 # Nearly all the DSA Topics will be covered

-1. Arrays, Two pointer Algorithm, Kadane Algorithm
+1. Arrays (Two-pointers Algo, Kadane Algo & Basic to Intermediate problems)